Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Solving the Binary Paint Shop problem with QAOA

 The greedy algorithms presented in Sec.~\ref{sec:bpsp} provide solutions with color changes growing linearly with the number of cars on average in polynomial time.
 Thus, they provide a good performance benchmark for QAOA.
 In Sec.~\ref{sec:numerics}, numerical simulations revealed that QAOA with fixed level $p$ is able to beat the greedy algorithm on average.
 In this section, we strengthen this result with numerical insights in the infinite size limit, $n\rightarrow\infty$.

 To understand the performance of the greedy algorithm it is instructive to translate the action of the greedy algorithm presented in Fig.~\ref{alg:greedy} into the spin glass picture.
 For the sake of clarity of presentation, we assume that all $2n$ couplings have magnitude $|J|=1$, which is true in the infinite size limit.
-For a straightforward extension to all other cases, we refer to Appendix~\ref{app:classicalheuristics}.
 The greedy algorithm starts with assigning a random configuration to the spin representing the first car of the sequence.
 It then successively visits the spins representing the next car in the sequence.
 If it visits a car for the first time, it fixes the state of its spin such that the coupling between the car and its predecessor is fulfilled, i.e. same state for ferromagnetic- and opposite state for antiferromagnetic coupling.

 The greedy algorithm is guaranteed to satisfy a coupling every time it approaches a spin representing a car that has not been visited yet.
 This happens $n-1$ times.
-The remaining $2n-n+1$ connections in the full graph were however not taken into account.
+The remaining $2n-n+1$ connections in the full graph are, however, not taken into account.
 On average, the energy of these unseen connections is equal to zero.
 In total, for $n\rightarrow\infty$, the greedy algorithm generates a solution with average energy of $E_\mathrm{G}/n=-1$, which results in solutions with color changes growing according to $\mathbb{E}_\mathrm{G}(\Delta_C)=n/2$.

+In comparison, in the limit of $n\rightarrow\infty$, the reverse causal cones of the two-point correlation functions after $p$ levels of QAOA only include qubits in graphs which resemble trees of degree $4$ and coupling strengths $J=\pm 1$ (see Appendix~\ref{app:coupling_strengs}).
+Thus, for systems of infinite size, the expectation value of each two-local operator is the same on average and given by the expectation value calculated on a tree.